The Girl Who Kicked the Hornets' Nest (film): Plot

 Ronald Niedermann, Zalachenko's son and enforcer who previously tried to kill Salander's girlfriend Miriam, remains a fugitive, wanted for killing a police officer.
 Sonny, a member of an outlaw motorcycle gang Salander encountered in the previous film, learns that Niedermann went to his home to hide out.
 There, Sonny finds his brother dead and his girlfriend badly injured.
 She tells him that Niedermann was the culprit, and Sonny vows revenge.

 On the day of her murder trial, Salander enters court with piercings, a mohawk, black makeup, and black leather clothing.
 Called as an expert witness for the prosecution, Teleborian characterizes Salander as delusional and violent; but Giannini gradually demolishes his credibility, using Salander's words and files from the hospital.
 She also presents the video proving Bjurman raped Salander.

 As Giannini presents her case, the police arrest the people involved with the Section and seize their place of operation.
 In court, Blomkvist and Giannini prove that Teleborian made a false diagnosis on orders from the Section, and that the evidence against her was planted.
 Teleborian is then arrested for possession of child pornography, which Plague discovered after hacking into his laptop.
 The court releases Salander.

-Salander checks on a property she has inherited from her father and discovers the warehouse where her step-brother Niedermann is hiding.
+Salander checks on a property she has inherited from her father and discovers the warehouse where her half-brother Niedermann is hiding.
 He tries to kill her, but she nails his feet to the floor with a nail gun.
 She calls Sonny and tells the bikers where to find him, and then calls the police.